widget

 About Swimming Itch

 Swimming is a wonderful exercise and can have magical benefits to the body.
-But the refreshing romp in the pool may leave you with swimming itch.
+But the refreshing romp in the pool may leave you with a swimming itch.
 Severe cases may result in itchy, dry skin, accompanied by peeling and flaking and may lead to wrinkles and premature aging.
 In worse cases, some may experience blisters and rashes.
 These reactions are collectively known as swimmer's xerosis.

 Wait...
 Get Your Lesson Plans Here